 In the face of emotional vulnerability, it’s no time to let your guard down

 As you might imagine, divorce and its attendant issues represent one of the most emotionally charged areas of family law.
-Fillmore Spencer LLC in Provo vigorously represents your best interests in all aspects of divorce, but also ensures you understand the process and get all of the information you need to make intelligent decisions.
+At Fillmore Spencer LLC, our Provo divorce attorneys vigorously represent your best interests in all aspects of divorce, but also ensures you understand the process and get all of the information you need to make intelligent decisions.

 As practitioners of family law, Fillmore Spencer LLC’s Provo divorce attorneys are attuned to the emotional and financial stresses that can accompany the dissolution of a marriage.
 So we not only seek to provide you with the best possible representation, but make sure you are comfortable with the judicial process, what’s required, court actions and the strategies we advance when it comes to such issues as:

 There are only a few requirements for filing for divorce in a Utah district court and our Provo divorce attorneys are trained on each one.
 One of the spouses must reside in the county in which the application for divorce will be filed for at least three months before the filing can be made.
 Members of United States armed forces who are not legal residents of the state but stationed here under military orders must also meet this residency requirement.

 Every divorce petition filed in Utah must state the grounds for which divorce is based.
 There are two “no-fault” grounds for divorce:

 Of course, that’s if the spouses agree there is no fault.
 If a divorce is contested, the petitioning spouse may prefer to cite, and must be prepared to prove, at least one of the following grounds for divorce:

 A waiting period — and divorce mediation — are mandatory